Iberdrola launched in Ireland in June 2019 and provides 100% green electricity plus gas and dual fuel plans.

 Important Notice - Iberdrola has announced their decision to leave the market, whereby all gas and electricity customers will transfer to Bord Gáis Energy and Electric Ireland, respectively.
 You can find out more on the Iberdrola website.

 Iberdrola in Ireland is part of the Iberdrola Group, one of the world’s largest integrated utilities and a world leader in wind energy.

 The Commission for Regulation of Utilities (CRU) requires that electricity suppliers disclose the sources they use to generate their energy each year.

-Carbon dioxide emissions: 526 kg CO2 per MWh
+Carbon dioxide emissions: 0 kg CO2 per MWh

-National average is 325 kg CO2 per MWh
+The national average is 236 gCO2 per MWh

 Iberdrola is a leader in clean energies and is currently the top renewable energy producer in Europe and a global leader in terms of installed onshore wind power.
 It is also recognised as the cleanest electricity company in the USA, with almost zero emissions.

 Closer to home, in neighbouring Scotland, England and Wales, Iberdrola operates under the ScottishPower brand only producing 100% green electricity and focussing on wind energy, smart grids and driving the change to a cleaner, electric future.

 For the last decade, ScottishPower has been leading the UK in the development and operation of renewable energy.